mcowan38/tswd_toronto_crime/README.md

 ## Overview

 This repo tests the hypothesis that Toronto neighbourhoods with a higher proportion of single-parent households tend to experience higher rates of serious crime (i.e., assault, break and enter, homicide, robbery, and shooting incidents).
-The analysis, conducted in Python, utilizes the City of Toronto's neighbourhood crime data and census data from 2021.
+The analysis, conducted in Python, utilizes the City of Toronto's neighbourhood crime data (2019-2024) and census data (2021)--attained from the Open Data Toronto Portal.

 ## File Structure